General Questions

 How will Growth Grants be disbursed?

-Growth Grants will be disbursed in two allotments- 50% at the round closure and 50% six-months later.
+Growth Grants will be disbursed in two allotments – 50% at the round closure and 50% six months later.

 Be a Part of the Movement

 We champion extraordinary entrepreneurs to create positive change – for St. Louis and for the world.
-Join us by applying to our Global Startup Competition, becoming a financial supporter, volunteering your time or amplifying our message.
+Join us by applying to our annual Startup Competition, becoming a financial supporter, volunteering your time or amplifying our message.